 The shopping options are endless.
-Name a designer and I’m pretty sure it’s here.
+Name a designer and I’m sure it’s here.
 You can walk for hours between displays, mannequins and merchandise right at your hands.
 It’s not that much different from any other department store I’ve ever been to from that perspective.
 For me, it was the fun of visiting a place I’ve seen on TV.
 I imagined for a moment that I’ve stepped into the show.
 Only in a different time.

 Bringing it together

 If I walked in without any previous knowledge, it would have been just a giant department store with some interesting decor pieces and tons of people.
-So it is what you make of it, but definitely plan to stop by.
+Therefore, it is what you make of it, but definitely plan to stop by.

 Have you been to the Selfridges department store?
 Are you aware of its history?
 Let me know.